London’s Air Ambulance flying longer this summer

 For the first time in our history we will fly longer hours during the summer months.
 From 29 March 2015, the start of BST, until 2September we are now able to deliver our advanced trauma team to critically injured people in London via helicopter every day until sunset.
 At its peak the helicopter can be used until 21.21 whereas previously, due to aviation resources, the service had to stop flying at 18.45 each day.
 This development is part of our strategy to extend our helicopter emergency medical service.
 Further to this,we are hoping to acquire a second helicopter to provide cover when the current aircraft is offline for maintenance.
 Together these will allow us to reach up to an estimated 400 patients per year by air.

 “When daylight hours are longer people are out and about more – kids playing, after work drinks, BBQs, festivals - London is full of things to do.
-Previously, due to affordability, we couldn’t contract the additional pilots and fire crew needed to cover the summer months but thanks to those who have donated to the Your London, Your Helicopter campaign so far, we have now been able to do that.
-That said, our biggest stumbling block is having access to a second helicopter if the current one is offline for maintenance.
-I urge the people and businesses in London to keep donating at yourhelicopter.london to help us get a second helicopter for London airborne later this year.”
+Previously, due to affordability, we couldn’t contract the additional pilots and fire crew needed to cover the summer months but thanks to those who have donated this year, we have now been able to do that.”

 London’s Air Ambulance has contracted three additional pilots and further fire crew support to cover its extended daylight flying hours.
 The new pilots include: